randomuser234-g/Sonic-3-Beta-lightly-fixed/README.md

 -Sega Screen palette has been fixed.
 (SEGA_Bg.pal at offset 40 in hex editor is Sonic's SEGA palette)

--Debug is turned off by default except for the pause function, The Sonic 2 options let you select character as well as listen to the sound test.
+-Debug is turned off by default except for the pause function.

-(2P versus is bugged and can crash loading the menu, BlastEm) -Versus mode available by selecting the middle option.
-Pressing C during 2P menu lets you cycle characters

 -Knuckles is "playable", although he's mostly just Sonic.
 A palette change is made, but it doesn't work underwater or with super forms.
 Some minor properties remain, like running into walls

 -UP UP, DOWN DOWN, UP UP for Level select and Debug Mode.

--When Level Select is enabled, A+Start for Sonic&Tails, B for Sonic Alone, C for Tails Alone, and sound test code 1,3,5,7 for Knuckles.
+-Select character with buttons works without Debug Mode -Start for Sonic&Tails, A+Start for Sonic Alone, B+Start for Tails Alone, C+Start for Knuckles.

 -Proper sound IDs for certain objects.
 (Explosions, AIz bridge, etc)